Greek Fest returns to Racine

-RACINE — Racine’s Greek Orthodox Church is once again hosting its annual Greek Festival this weekend on the church grounds, 1335 S. Green Bay Road, starting Friday, June 23 and ending Sunday, June 25.
+RACINE — Racine’s Greek Orthodox Church is once again hosting its 58th annual Greek Festival this weekend on the church grounds, 1335 S. Green Bay Road.
+The festival kicked off Friday and runs through 7 p.m.
+Sunday.

-In addition to Greek music provided by Alpha Tunes, the event features Greek foods, beers and coffee as well as Alpine Amusement Rides.
-It also showcases the Kimissis Greek Dance Group, which performs each day of the festival.
-Inside the church, visitors have the opportunity to shop at the marketplace and try Greek pastries, such as Baklava, Kataifi and Kourabiethes.
+The event features Greek food, beer and coffee, as well as Greek music provided by Alpha Tunes and rides from Alpine Amusement.
+The festival also showcases the Kimissis Greek Dance Group, which will perform each day of the festival.
+Inside the church, visitors have the opportunity to shop at the marketplace for Greek virgin olive oil, spices and souvenirs and try Greek pastries, such as baklava, kataifi and kourabiethes.

 “We just love supporting our community, our family, and of course the family of our church, and just all the traditions we have for our church that we can share with other people,” said Frank Langel, co-chair of the festival.